Waterway Cleanup & Restoration Program

 > SIGN UP for upcoming waterway cleanup projects.

-• THIS FALL - Volunteer to plant trees along riverbanks: Beginning in October, Hands On Nashville will lead volunteers in restoring our waterways by planting trees along their banks.
+• Winter/Spring Programming - Volunteer to plant trees along riverbanks: Happening now, Hands On Nashville will lead volunteers in restoring our waterways by planting trees along their banks.
 The water quality and health of our waterways depend on densely vegetated stream banks (the technical name for this is riparian buffer).
 By planting trees in the riparian zone, water quality will increase locally and for those downstream.
-This work is made possible through the Tennessee Department of Agriculture Division of Forestry's Riparian Buffer Program.
-Stay tuned for more information!
+This work is made possible through the Tennessee Department of Agriculture, Division of Forestry's Riparian Buffer Program, and the USDA Forest Service.

 About the Nashville Waterway Recovery and Restoration Program